Mlgprokn/simple-todo-api/README.md

 # simple-todo-app
-A simple todo app with Authentication
+A simple todo app using node.js and mongodb with JWT Authentication